Sharad Navratri

 - Symbol of New: Khetri’s sprouting symbolizes new life, resurrection, and positive energy.
 Khetri is a symbol of continuity and progress in our lives.

-- Symbol of Purity and Chastity: Khetri symbolizes purity and chastity.
-Growing Khetri during Sharad Navratri purifies the house.
-Growing Khetri signifies purity, which helps bring positivity during the nine puja days.
+- Symbol of Purity and Chastity: Khetri symbolizes purity and innocence.
+Growing Khetri during Sharad Navratri purifies the house, and It signifies purity, which helps bring positivity during the nine puja days.

 - Symbol of Goddess Durga: Khetri is the symbol of Goddess Durga.
 The successful germination of Khetri during Navratri symbolizes the blessings of Goddess Durga.